sharetribe/flex-docs/src/docs/howto-payments/customize-pricing/index.md

 Note, that the order breakdown automatically renders the insurance fee line item by tokenizing the line item code and capitalizing the first letter.
-In case this won't suffice, you can add your own presentational line item component to the booking breakdown.
+In case this is not enough, you can add your own presentational line item component to the booking breakdown.
 This is done by adding the line item code (in our case `line-item/insurance-fee`) into the `LINE_ITEMS` array in `src/util/types.js` and creating your own